Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 # NSX-ALB (AVI) Controller Setup

-This guide includes a comprehensive set of steps to Set up a NSX-ALB (AVI) Controller in a vSphere 6.7 or 7 environment to be used by TKG `v1.3.0+`
+This guide includes a comprehensive set of steps to set up a NSX-ALB (AVI) Controller in a vSphere 6.7 or 7 environment to be used by TKG `v1.3.0+`

 ## 1. Get Binaries

 To download the Controller binaries we can go to the same location where we download the rest of the TKG components [here](https://www.vmware.com/go/get-tkg).
 Look for `VMware NSX Advanced Load Balancer`, `GO TO DOWNLOADS` and `DOWNLOAD NOW`.
 That will take you to the Partner Connect Portal where you need to enter your credentials.
 You will be redirected to the AVI Portal.
-Once there go to Downloads and download Current version (20.1.4 when this guide was created).
+Once there go to Downloads and download current version (20.1.4 when this guide was created).
 Choose the VMware Controller OVA.

 ## 2. Choose Topology

 You can set up NSX-ALB to fit different network topologies, from a simple flat network to a scenario where management plane, data plane and nodes are in separate networks.
 Here are some basic concepts related to NSX-ALB networking.
 For more information about basic NSX-ALB concepts and networking please check the official documentation.
-- The Controller and Service Engine are connected to and communicate with each other via the Management network, for the controller to setup the SEs.
+- The Controller and Service Engine (SE) are connected to and communicate with each other via the Management network, for the controller to setup the SEs.
 - The Service Engines are also connected to the Data network where the VIPs are allocated, to handle the LB traffic data.
-- Kubernetes worker nodes where the pods exposed via LB VIPs need connectivity with the Data network for traffic to flow to the pods.
+- Kubernetes worker nodes where the pods, exposed via LB VIPs, need connectivity with the Data network for traffic to flow to the pods.

 ### 2.1.
 Flat Network
-This is the simplest scenario with minimum requirements where the Management network
+This is the simplest scenario with minimum requirements where the Management network, Data network, and Kubernetes nodes are on same network.

 <img src="net-flat.png" width="800"><br>